Sam Waterston: 1974–1993: Rise to prominence

 In 1984, Waterston played American journalist Sydney Schanberg in the British drama The Killing Fields, opposite Haing S. Ngor and John Malkovich.
 For his performance, Waterston received an Academy Award for Best Actor nomination.
-Waterston reunited with Woody Allen playing David, a romantic interest for Dianne Wiest and Mia Farrow in Hannah and Her Sisters (1986), Peter in September (1987), and Ben, a rabbi who is losing his eyesight Crimes and Misdemeanors (1989).
+Waterston reunited with Woody Allen playing David, a romantic interest for Dianne Wiest and Carrie Fisher in Hannah and Her Sisters (1986), Peter in September (1987), and Ben, a rabbi who is losing his eyesight Crimes and Misdemeanors (1989).
 He also took a supporting role in the coming of age film The Man in the Moon (1991) starring Reese Witherspoon in her feature film debut, the John Waters satirical black comedy film Serial Mom (1994) and played President Abraham Lincoln in the miniseries Lincoln (1988).

 Waterston voiced Lincoln in the 1990 Ken Burns documentary miniseries The Civil War.
-Waterston portrayed a district attorney in drama television series I'll Fly Away (1991–93), winning the Golden Globe Award for Best Actor – Television Series Drama.
+Waterston portrayed a district attorney in the drama television series I'll Fly Away (1991–93), winning the Golden Globe Award for Best Actor – Television Series Drama.
 In 1993, he portrayed Abraham Lincoln onstage in Abe Lincoln in Illinois and received Tony Award, Drama Desk Award, and Outer Critics Circle Award nominations for his performance.